PocketMine/Documentation/source/config.rst

 	[?]
 Do you accept the License? (y/N): y
 	[?]
 Do you want to skip the set-up wizard? (y/N):

-If this is not the first time or you already have a custom properties file you can skip the wizard.
+If this is not the first time, or you already have a custom properties file, you can skip the wizard.

 .. code-block:: text